LSU vs. Auburn NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Auburn has combined with its opponents to score more than 55.5 points in three of four games this season.

-- Saturday's over/under is 23.0 points lower than the two team's combined 78.5 points per game average.
+- Saturday's total is 23.0 points lower than the two team's combined 78.5 points per game average.

-- This contest's total is 17.2 points above the 38.3 these two squads combine to surrender per game this season.
+- This contest's over/under is 17.2 points more than the 38.3 these two squads combine to surrender per game this season.

 - LSU Tigers games this season feature an average total of 62.8 points, a number 7.3 points higher than Saturday's over/under.

-- The 56.1 PPG average total in Auburn Tigers games this season is 0.6 points more than this game's over/under.
+- The 55.5-point over/under for this game is 0.6 points below the 56.1 points per game average total in Auburn Tigers games this season.

 LSU Stats and Trends

-- The LSU Tigers have covered the spread once this season when favored by 3.5 points or more (in three chances).
+- The LSU Tigers have been favored by 3.5 points or more three times this season and covered the spread in one of them.

-- LSU's games this year have eclipsed the over/under one time in four opportunities (25%).
+- LSU's games this year have gone over the total in one out of four opportunities (25%).

 - The LSU Tigers average 19.0 more points per game (34.5) than the Auburn Tigers allow (15.5).

-- When LSU puts up more than 15.5 points, it is 2-2 against the spread and 3-1 overall.
+- LSU is 2-2 against the spread and 3-1 overall in games when it records more than 15.5 points.

-- LSU is 2-2 against the spread and 3-1 overall when the team totals more than 286.0 yards.
+- In games that LSU amasses over 286.0 yards, the team is 2-2 against the spread and 3-1 overall.

-- This year, the LSU Tigers have three turnovers, one fewer than the Auburn Tigers have takeaways (4).

 - Find the latest spread and moneyline odds for LSU at SISportsbook.